 The easiest touch is to make the single yourself with another bell.
-Each time your bell comes to double dodge either 4-5 up or down with the chosen bell, call a single in the first blow in fourths place (if you are dodging up) or your last blow lying in fifth place (if you are dodging down).
+Each time your bell comes to double dodge either 4-5 up or down with the chosen bell, call a single at the first blow in fifths place (if you are dodging up) or your first blow in fourths place (if you are dodging down).
 When your bell meets this bell again, call the second single - at each call, you should be doing a different type of single.